-12-12:30pm Lunch on own
+12:15-12:45 - Lunch

-12:30-2:00pm Museum Gallery Tour: People in New York - this interactive, inquiry-based tour will highlight individuals whose stories are on view in the Museum's galleries.
-These will include Jennie June, a gender-nonconforming individual from the Victorian era (whose story is featured in the NYCDOE LGBTQ Hidden Voices project); Ella Baker, an African-American leading civil rights and human rights activist; and Yuri Kochiyama, a Japanese-American civil rights activist.
+12:50- 2:05pmpm Museum Gallery Tour: People in New York - this interactive, inquiry-based tour will highlight individuals whose stories are on view in the Museum's galleries.
+These will include Jennie June, a gender-nonconforming individual from the Victorian era (whose story is featured in the NYCDOE LGBTQ Hidden Voices project); Ella Baker, an African American leading civil rights and human rights activist; and Yuri Kochiyama, a Japanese American civil rights activist.
 We will ask why the stories of these individuals are less well-known than those of their contemporaries and discuss how to ensure that we represent the historical stories of a diverse array of individuals in our classrooms.